joshua-zingale/ransome_note_generator/README.md

 The image collection portion can take a few minutes, especially if there are some wierd words in your message.
 If the program cannot find an image online to acompany your word, it will create an image itself.

+If Google changes its google image webpage format in an unfortunate way, the program may break.

 DEPENDENCIES:

 Scipy, Pillow, progress (found https://pypi.org/project/progress/), NumPy, EasyOCR, OpenCV